maen-bn/docker-php-stack/README.md

 ### Setup

+First grab and extract the latest [release](https://github.com/maen-bn/elephant-whale/releases).

-Run the setup script and then bring up the containers e.g.
+The run the setup script and then bring up the containers e.g.

 ```bash
 $ ./setup.sh